psvenk/hubmail/README.md

 - Keep regexes as constants using `re.compile`
 - Add support for keeping usernames instead of real names (or both?)
 - Multipart email support with HTML part
+- Generate man page (preferably from argparse)
+- More graceful error handling (e.g. when a repository is not found)

 And possibly:
 - Add support for edited issues